A person using a compass for measurements by Tima Miroshnichenko

-MEP stands for Mechanical, Electrical, and Plumbing.
-Companies draft and utilize MEP drawings to ensure the smooth facilitation of a project.
+Companies draft and utilize MEP drawings, which are part of architectural construction documentation, to ensure the smooth, safe and timely completion of a project.
 These shop drawings incorporate civil, architectural, and structural components that make the construction process a lot easier.

 The Role of MEP Drawings